Electrocal/terraform-introduction/Introduction/core-concepts/2-resouces-and-data/README.md

 # Resource Blocks and Data Sources

-In Terraform, there are two main ways of working with objects: `resource` to create a new object, and `data` to retrieve information about existing objects.
+In Terraform, there are two main ways of working with objects: `resource` to create a new object, and `data` sources to retrieve information about existing objects.

+To find the full list of all of these and how to use them, just go to: https://registry.terraform.io/browse/providers

 ## Using Resources